pragma-/pbot/README.md

 PBot supports [several shells and languages](doc/Factoids.md#supported-languages) out of the box!

-One of PBot's most powerful features, [Code Factoids](#code-factoids) would not be possible without this.
+One of PBot's most powerful features, [Code Factoids](#code-factoids), would not be possible without this.

     <pragma-> !sh echo Remember rot13? | tr a-zA-Z n-za-mN-ZA-M
        <PBot> Erzrzore ebg13?